OMerkel/Sokoban/README.md

 Moderate challenge
 ```

 Again memory consumption is high.
-And it continous to search for solutions even if it is
+And it continues to search for solutions even if it is
 clear that a specific solution is already unsolveable.
 E.g. if a box gets pushed into
 a corner and can not be pushed out of the corner anymore.
 Like this: